DevJobalia/DALLE_CLONE/server/README.md

 # Technology / Packages used

 - nodemon: To keep backend running, even after making changes to it
-- cloudinary: To store images
+- cloudinary: To store images ON CLOUD
 - cors: for cross origin request
 - dotEnv: for storing secrets
 - express